status-im/nim-chronos/docs/src/tutorials/http_client/chapter5.md

 Note that we close `request` after `response` is instantiated, either successfully or not.
 Cleaning up used resources is always encouraged.

-Now we can use this function in the URI health check:

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:url_response}}
 ```

-We just `await` on it and check the value.
+To stream the response body, we're using a `bodyReader`.
+To get one for the current response, we're calling [`getBodyReader`](/api/chronos/apps/http/httpclient.html#getBodyReader,HttpClientResponseRef).

+Like any other resource, `HttpBodyReader` must be closed after use.
+We do that in the `finally` block.
+Notice that there's no `except` here, we're OK with `findMarker` raising—we'll catch its exceptions in the outer scope.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:except}}
 ```

-Notice that since `findMarker` can raise an exception that we haven't been catching so far ([`AsyncStreamError`](/api/chronos/streams/asyncstream.html#AsyncStreamError)), we need to add it to the list as well.
+Since `findMarker` can raise an exception that we haven't been catching so far ([`AsyncStreamError`](/api/chronos/streams/asyncstream.html#AsyncStreamError)), we need to add it to the list.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:finally}}